he3-app/documents/docs/guide/start/transform-example.md

 ![1681789027870](/guide/example/1681789027870.png)

 ::: tip
-If you don't want the tool to perform inverse conversion, you can also leave the result handler field empty, so you will get a pure input and output tool
+If you don't want the tool to perform inverse conversion, you can also leave the `resultHandler` param empty, so you will get a pure input and output tool
 :::